azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 The "AzSK ARM Template Checker" task starts showing in the "Run on Agent" list and displays some configuration inputs that are required for the task to run.
 These are none other than the familiar options we have been specifying while running the AzSK ARM Template Checker manually - you can specify the target ARM Template file path or a folder path based on your requirment.

 Along with input parameter, you can check for below options
-<br/>**Recurse:** Switch this if you want to scan ARM Temaplates in the specified location and in all child folders of the location.
+<br/>**Recurse:** Switch this if you want to scan ARM Templates in the specified location and in all child folders of the location.
 <br/>**Do not auto-update AzSK:** Switch to toggle auto update of AzSK and required AzureRM modules on the build server.
 Keep this un-checked for Hosted agent and Hosted VS2017 and while using SVT task fot the first time and if you want to update AZSK the version of AzSK.

 ![03_IP_Parameter_for_Task](../Images/03_IP_Parameter_for_Task_ARM.JPG)